Chinese mainland reports 3 new imported COVID-19 cases

-Of the three imported cases, two were reported in Shanghai and one in Shaanxi Province, the commission said.
+Of the three imported cases, one was reported in Shanghai Municipality, one in Shaanxi Province and the other in Gansu Province, the commission said.

 No deaths had been reported from the imported cases.